namapu/namapu/README.md

-# NAMAPU: The smarter way to take notes and get things done
+# NAMAPU: The smart way to take notes

 ### Create new project using Vite